03.12 ’25

 Rather than presenting a fixed or objective account, these mappings express Bosnia and Herzegovina through sensations — the textures of war-scarred buildings, the taste of homemade juices, the ache of absence, and the joy of small solidarities.
 The publication opens space for critical imagination and shows that Bosnia and Herzegovina is not divided, but layered with entangled histories and resilient futures — mapped from within.

 The Subjective Atlas of Bosnia and Herzegovina will be launched on Wednesday, 3 December 2025, with an accompanying exhibition at Vijećnica (Sarajevo City Hall).
-The book will be available in bookshops across Bosnia and Herzegovina, and internationally through Idea Books for €27.50.
+The book will be available in the man bookshops across Bosnia and Herzegovina, and internationally.

 This publication is the result of a collaboration between Subjective Editions, Newcastle University, and the Post-Conflict Research Centre (PCRC).
+The Sarajevo exhibition is organized in cooperation with the City of Sarajevo and Sarajevo Information Center on the International Criminal Tribunal for the former Yugoslavia (ICTY), with the support of Public Enterprise Sarajevo and the band Frtutma Kids.